Amended July 22, 2020

-Unused vacation time up to half of the employee’s annual vacation time may be carried over into the following year.
+Unused vacation up to half the employee’s annual vacation may be time may be carried over into the following year.
 Employees who resign with at least two weeks’ notice may receive payment for the accrued vacation days that have not been used, except for any time carried over from the prior year.

 Full-time employees accrue one day of paid sick leave for each month of work.
 Accrued sick leave can be carried over from year to year to a maximum of 60 days.
 Part-time employees working at least half-time accrue sick leave on a pro rata basis, based on the percentage of full-time hours worked.

 Employees who agree to work outside the scheduled work hours for the position may be provided with compensatory time-off by the supervisor.

 Employees working at least half time shall normally have a paid holiday for regularly scheduled hours which fall on the following days as celebrated by the Federal Government: Martin Luther King’s Birthday, President’s Day, Memorial Day, Independence Day, Labor Day, Columbus Day, Veterans’ Day, Thanksgiving Day.
 In addition, the period from Christmas Day to New Year’s Day, inclusive, shall be a paid holiday except as an employee is required to work in connection with any Sunday service that falls within that week.